AppertaFoundation/openeyes/README.md

 **Note:** if the options are omitted the default values are used, the command line options have to be before the vagrant command for them to work.

 **Further Note:** These options must be used each time the box is brought up; at the moment vagrant does not respect the original values used, and will fall over.
-See [issue 457](https://github.com/openeyes/OpenEyes/issues/457)

 ### Useful Vagrant Commands